core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'alg_aead' element of the 'info' array takes the value of Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).

-* The 'type' element of the 'info' array is "Signature Encryption Key".
+* The 'type' element of the 'info' array is "SEKey".
 The label is an ASCII string and does not include a trailing NUL byte.

 * L and the 'L' element of the 'info' array are the size of the key for the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.